-Students do not require any prior ICT skills or knowledge to engage with the content taught in this subject.
-Throughout the semester, students will use the Design, Develop and Evaluate process to design and create HTML and CSS webpages ranging in levels of difficulty and complexity.
-They will also learn beginner to intermediate coding practices and processes through a chosen coding object orientated language.
-In addition, students will engage with Lego Mindstorms robotics where they will learn about electronics, programming and robotic sensors, outputs and motors.
+Students do not require any prior ICT skills or digital knowledge to engage with the content taught in this subject, but that would be an advantage.
+Throughout the semester, students will use explore real-world issues to design and create webpages and applications ranging in levels of difficulty and complexity.
+They will also develop their knowledge of coding through a chosen object orientated language.
+In addition, students will engage with will learn about emerging technologies, including AI, VR, and wearable technologies.